kimiakarimi/JordanFallsShared/README.md

 # JordanFallsShare
-The files here include data sets and codes for the following dissertaion chapter: Assessing Controls on Nutrient Loading at the Watershed Scale through Data-Driven Modeling.
+The files here include data sets and codes for the following dissertation chapter: Assessing Controls on Nutrient Loading at the Watershed Scale through Data-Driven Modeling.

 Items in this repository: